schellenberg/computerscience30/docs/_sources/datastructures/2darrays.rst.txt

 2-D Arrays Practice Quiz
 -------------------------

-To confirm that you understand the 2d arrays, you should try the :ref:`2darrays_practice_quiz`.
+To confirm that you understand 2d arrays, you should try the :ref:`2darrays_practice_quiz`.